 If the report finds that there is no, or insufficient, evidence of a breach of the code and the Standards Committee agree with the conclusion, then the Monitoring Officer will advise the complainant and subject Member of the outcome and no further action will be taken.
 In the event that the Standards Committee considers that there has been a potential breach of the code, then a hearing will be arranged.
 Where a hearing by Standards Committee members is to take place, this will normally be within three months of the investigation report being completed.

 Complaints must be submitted using the online form.
-We can provide a paper form if necessary.

 Reasonable adjustments can be made to assist you if you have a disability that prevents you from making your complaint in writing.